Ann M. Martin: Career

 After graduating from Smith College, Martin taught in a split fourth and fifth-grade classroom at Plumfield School in Noroton, Connecticut.
 Her students, ages 8–13, struggled with learning disabilities including dyslexia and autism.
 Martin has said that her work with special needs children influenced her writing.

 After teaching for a year, Martin decided to pursue publishing.
 She worked her way up from an editorial assistant to a senior editor, and she worked for several well-known children's book publishers, including Pocket Books and Scholastic.
 She is now a full-time writer.

 In 1983, Martin published her first book, Bummer Summer, which earned the Children's Choice Award in 1985.
 She began writing The Baby-Sitters Club series in 1985 while working for Scholastic as a children's book editor.
 After Martin wrote the first 35 novels in The Baby-Sitters Club series, Scholastic hired ghostwriters to continue the series.
+In 2010, Martin published a prequel to The Baby-Sitters Club series titled The Summer Before.

 She now concentrates on writing single novels, many of which are set in the 1960s.
 One of those novels, A Corner of the Universe, won a Newbery Honor in 2003.
-In 2010, Martin published a prequel to The Baby-Sitters Club series titled The Summer Before.
+In 2015, Martin won the Josette Frank Award for young readers from the Children's Book Committee of Bank Street College of Education for Rain Reign (she shared the award with I'll Give You the Sun by Jandy Nelson).
+The book was also listed on the Committee's Best Children's Book of the Year with Outstanding Merit.
+Other books that have appeared on this list include A Corner of the Universe, Here Today, Friends, A Dog's Life, Ten Good and Bad Things About My Life (So Far), and Better to Wish.

 Martin finds the ideas for her books from many different sources; some are based on personal experiences, while others are based on childhood memories and feelings.
 Many are about contemporary problems and struggles.
 All of her characters, including the members of The Baby-Sitters Club, are fictional, but many of her characters are based on real people.
 Sometimes she names her characters after people she knows, and other times she simply chooses names that she likes.

 In 1990, Martin and her colleagues founded "The Lisa Libraries" to honor and memorialize their friend Lisa Novak.
 This non-profit organization distributes new books to children and establishes libraries in under-served areas.
 In the same year, Martin also founded the Ann M. Martin Foundation, which provides financial support for art, education, and literacy programs in addition to programs for abused and stray animals.

 Martin served as a producer for the 2020 Netflix adaptation of The Baby-Sitters Club.